 A workshop introducing researchers with some background in harmonic analysis and dispersive partial differential equations to some open problems in general relativity and quantum information.
 Recently, there have been some remarkable breakthroughs of harmonic analysis techniques in general relativity and quantum information.
 As some featured examples, we refer to a result in 2021 of Hintz […]

-This two-week program will explore the intersection of gauge theory and string geometry—two of the most vibrant and foundational areas in modern mathematics and theoretical physics.
-Week one features five intensive mini-courses taught by internationally recognized experts, focusing on advanced training for PhD students and early-career researchers.
-Week two transitions into an international research conference […]
+This two-week program aims to explore the intersection of gauge theory and string geometry, two of the most profound and rapidly developing areas of modern mathematics and theoretical physics.
+The first week will feature a series of five mini-courses taught by internationally acclaimed leaders in the field, while the second week will be an international […]

 The annual AMSI Summer School is the biggest national event in Australia for honours and postgraduate students in the mathematical sciences.
 In January 2026 this four-week school will be hosted by Monash University (Clayton Campus) providing participants from across Australia and overseas with the opportunity to develop their mathematical skills, meet like-minded people, and network […]